mlc-ai/mlc-llm/site/index.md

 ### iPhone

 Try out this [TestFlight page](https://testflight.apple.com/join/57zd7oxa) (limited to the first 9000 users) to install and use our example iOS chat app built for iPhone.
-Our app itself needs about 4GB of memory to run.
-Considering the iOS and other running applications, we will need a recent iPhone with 6GB (or more) of memory to run the app.
-We only tested the application on iPhone 14 Pro Max and iPhone 12 Pro.
-You can also check out our [GitHub repo](https://github.com/mlc-ai/mlc-llm) to build the iOS app from source.
+Vicuna-7B takes 4GB of RAM and RedPajama-3B takes 2.2GB to run.
+Considering the iOS and other running applications, we will need a recent iPhone with 6GB for Vicuna-7B or 4GB for RedPajama-3B to run the app.
+The application is only tested on iPhone 14 Pro Max, iPhone 14 Pro and iPhone 12 Pro.

+To build the iOS app from source, You can also check out our [GitHub repo](https://github.com/mlc-ai/mlc-llm).

 Note: The text generation speed on the iOS app can be unstable from time to time.
 It might run slow in the beginning and recover to a normal speed then.

 ### Android